xianghui/javascript101/content/lessons/1-6-arrays.md

 ```

 `concat()` allows us to combine 2 arrays (or add items to the end of the array)
-without modifying the the original array.
+without modifying the original array.

 ```javascript
 //concat() is used to join 2 or more arrays